alecolson-ms/azure-docs/articles/virtual-network-manager/create-virtual-network-manager-cli.md

         --resource-group "managerAVNMResourceGroup"
     ```

-1. If you no longer need any resources under the resource group the network manager belongs to, delete it with [az group delete](/cli/azure/group#az-group-delete):
+1. If you no longer need any resources under the group the network manager belongs to, delete the resource group with [az group delete](/cli/azure/group#az-group-delete):

     ```azurecli-interactive
     az group delete \